cathymingg-ai/GuessingGame/README.md

 # GuessingGame
- This is a simple film-based guessing game using python with the implemntation of control branch structures to employ my own expert system.
+A simple film-based guessing game using python with the implemntation of control branch structures to employ my own expert system.